the-asymptote15/DIY-GPT-Do-It-Yourself/README.md

 | **Bigram Model**   | 1 token        | Very Few   | ⚡ Super Fast  | Basic word prediction    |
 | **GPT-like Model** | 256 tokens     | Millions   | 🕒 Slower     | Coherent text generation |

-## 🎯 Example Generated Output

-After training, the GPT model can generate text like:

-> *"To be or not to be, that is the question, whether 'tis nobler in the mind to suffer..."*

 ## 🤖 Future Enhancements

 - Train on larger datasets